 - How to trade services for free business advice

-- 5 Ways to Prime your Blog for Social Media
+- 5 Ways to Update your Blog for Social Media

 - How To Be Picky on Social Media [Day 13 of 31]

 - Ten Picmonkey Tips for a Killer Blog Graphic

 - The State of the Blog Address (and where it’s going…)

 - Bloggers: Protect your Privacy

 - 50 Ways to Improve your Blog Design Right Now